noodlemctwoodle/sentinel-solutions-mcp/README.md

 The server provides instant access to the Microsoft Sentinel Content Hub:

-1. **Pre-built Index**: Ships with a comprehensive 11MB index containing all 8,697+ items from the Azure-Sentinel repository
+1. **Optimized Pre-built Index**: Ships with a LLM-friendly 3.8MB index containing all 8,697+ items from the Azure-Sentinel repository
+2. **Token Efficient**: Excludes KQL queries from index (68% size reduction) for better LLM performance
-2. **Instant Queries**: First query returns results in < 1 second using the pre-built index
+3. **Instant Queries**: First query returns results in < 1 second using the pre-built index
+4. **On-Demand Queries**: KQL queries fetched from GitHub API only when explicitly requested
-3. **GitHub API Access**: Optional live queries via GitHub API for custom repositories or latest updates
+5. **GitHub API Access**: Optional live queries via GitHub API for custom repositories or latest updates
-4. **Smart Caching**: Results cached by repository commit SHA for optimal performance
+6. **Smart Caching**: Results cached by repository commit SHA for optimal performance
-5. **Multi-Repository Support**: Query any GitHub repository containing Sentinel solutions
+7. **Multi-Repository Support**: Query any GitHub repository containing Sentinel solutions

 The analyzer uses 6 sophisticated detection methods to identify Log Analytics tables from connector definitions, including KQL query parsing, ARM template analysis, and recursive parser resolution.
 See [USAGE.md](USAGE.md) for technical details.